 Joining these pivotal works are more recent objects by artists such as Jake and Dinos Chapman, Yinka Shonibare and Leon Golub.
-The Chapmans’ etchings Disasters of War (1999) focuses in part on man’s inhumanity toward man and today’s fashionable indifference to horror.
-The Chapmans were greatly inspired by Goya, and visitors will be able to view their series in close proximity to Goya’s etchings.
-Also on view is the large-scale painting Black Gold II (2006) by Yinka Shonibare, which will make its museum debut in the exhibition.
-Leon Golub confronted ongoing atrocities, as seen in Interrogation I (1980-81) — on loan from The Broad Art Foundation — which addresses issues of human suffering and violence.
-Other works from The Broad Art Foundation include Jack Goldstein’s Burning City (1981), ablaze with rays of white light, and Richard Bosman’s painting Approach (1989).
-Bosman’s subtle depiction of an airplane preparing to land reflects the anxiety and tension of daily existence, while more recent world events suggest alternate and disturbing associations with the painting.
+The Chapmans’ etchings Disasters of War (1999) focuses in part on man’s inhumanity toward man and today’s indifference to horror.
+The Chapmans were greatly inspired by Goya, and visitors are able to view their series in close proximity to Goya’s etchings.
+Also on view is the large-scale Black Gold II (2006) by Yinka Shonibare, which makes its museum debut.
+Leon Golub confronted ongoing atrocities, as seen in Interrogation I (1980-81) — on loan from Broad Art Foundation — which addresses human suffering and violence.
+Other works from Broad Art Foundation include Jack Goldstein’s Burning City (1981), ablaze with rays of white light, and Richard Bosman’s painting Approach (1989).
+Bosman’s depiction of an airplane preparing to land reflects the anxiety and tension of daily existence, while more recent world events suggest alternate and disturbing associations with the painting.

 “Art is a powerful lens through which to view our time,” said Cheryl Brutvan, Robert L. Beal, Enid L. and Bruce A. Beal Curator of Contemporary Art at the MFA.
 “Many artists have confronted disturbing and uncontrollable world events, making timeless artworks that speak to viewers of all generations.”